marcriera/ddgo-controller-docs/content/acknowledgements/_index.md

 - [GMMan](https://github.com/GMMan), who has provided the internal details of the DGOC-44U and has conducted extensive research on the Densha de GO!
 Plug and Play.
 - [TheYamanote](https://twitter.com/The_Yamanote), who has helped with the TCPP-20009 and the MTC.
 - Hazelesque, who has helped with the MTC.
+- RetroStreamKnight, who has provided compatibility details about the Master Controller II.

 ## Images